huangyingting/copilot-cs/README.md

 minimum instance: 1, maximum instance: 10, no company policies, I need full control, I need ARM deployment template, southeast region, no data store needed, please move ahead

 ### Storage account
-how can I make this storage account more secure
+How can I make this storage account more secure

 ### App service/functio app
-what's wrong with my function app
+What's wrong with my function app

 ### Generate Azure CLI scripts
 I want to use Azure CLI to create a web application

 ### Author API Management policies
 Generate a policy to configure rate limiting with 5 requests per second.
 Generate a policy to remove a 'X-AspNet-Version' header from the response.

 ### Understand service health